 The perspective of your clients struggling with grief after suicide is only small way of looking at reality, though they don't see that yet.
 They can experience a different reality.
 It just takes time, and it will look different in each person's life.

 What I want to leave my clients with is that our losses aren’t the end of the story.
 They are only the beginning.
 The story our clients are telling now is still unfolding.
 The real story is yet to come.
 This is an adapted excerpt from Rita Schulte’s session at the PESI Grief Summit.
-You can watch the Grief Summit recordings on demand and earn up to 12 hours of self-study CE (an $899 value!) until August 31, 2021.
-Click here to access this free content.
+Click here to access the self-study course.